 Most surges seem harmless — until they’re not.
 Risks include:

-- Permanent damage to electronics (TVs, computers, smart devices)
+- Permanent electrical surge damage to electronics (TVs, computers, smart devices)

 - Appliance failure (HVAC, refrigerators, washers, dryers)